quipper/react-native-brightcove-player/README.md

 BrightcovePlayerUtil.requestDownloadVideoWithReferenceId(accountId: string, policyKey: string, referenceId: string, bitRate?: number): Promise<string>
 ```

-- Starts downloading the specified video with `videoId` or `referenceId`
+- Starts downloading the specified video with `videoId` or `referenceId` for offline playback.
 - Returns `VideoToken` in string wrapped with `Promise`.
 This value will be used for offline playback with `BrightcovePlayer`, acquisition for download status or deletion of offline videos.
   - Note that this promise resolves the download start, not the download complete.
-  - In case that specified video has already been downloaded or the download session has being started, `Promise` will be rejected.
+  - In case that specified video has already been downloaded or the download session has being started `Promise` will be rejected.
 - Does not work properly on simulator.
 - `bitrate` controls the quality of the downloading video in `bps`.
   - Downloads a rendition with the largest bitrate less than or equal to this value.